-Runlevel (SysV) Target (Systemd) Debian Red Hat halt.target S System halt, no power off 0 poweroff.target Shutdown 1 rescue.target Sing le user / maintenance mode 2 Multi-user mode (default) Multi-user mode without network default 3 3multi-user.target45graphical.target Multi-user mode Multi-user mode with network runlevels 4 Multi-user mode Unused, for custom use 5 Multi-user mode Multi-user mode with network and X (default) 6 reboot.target Reboot S emergency.target Single user / maintenance mode with no mounted filesystems and no running services (usually accessed through runlevel 1) default.target System will always boot to this target; this is a symlink to multi-user.target or graphical.target runlevel who -r Display the previous and the current runlevel init runlevel telinit runlevel Change to runlevel systemctl get-default Get the default target systemctl set-default target Set target as the default target systemctl isolate target Change to target systemctl emergency Change to maintenance single-user mode with only $\screwbreak {\screwbreak}$ filesystem mounted systemctl rescue Change to maintenance single-user mode with only local filesystems mounted systemctl -t target List targets shutdown -h now halt poweroff init 0 telinit 0 systemctl isolate shutdown.target Shut down the system.
+Runlevel (SysV) Target (Systemd) Debian Red Hat halt.target System halt, no power off 0 poweroff.target Shutdown 1 rescue.target Sing le user / maintenance mode 2 Multi-user mode (default) Multi-user mode without network default 3 multi-user.target Multi-user mode Multi-user mode with network runlevels runlevels 4 Multi-user mode Unused, for custom use 5 graphical.target Multi-user mode Multi-user mode with network and X (default) 6 reboot.target Reboot S emergency.target Single user / maintenance mode with no mounted filesystems and no running services (usually accessed through runlevel 1) default.target System will always boot to this target; this is a symlink to multi-user.target Or graphical.target runlevel who -r Display the previous and the current runlevel init runlevel telinit runlevel Change to runlevel systemctl get-default Get the default target systemctl set-default target Set target as the default target systemctl isolate target Change to target systemctl emergency Change to maintenance single-user mode with only $\screwbreak {\screwbreak}$ filesystem mounted systemctl rescue Change to maintenance single-user mode with only local filesystems mounted systemctl -t target List targets shutdown -h now halt poweroff init 0 telinit 0 systemctl isolate shutdown.target Shut down the system.
 Depending on the system, it will be either halted or powered off shutdown -r now reboot init 6 telinit 6 systemctl isolate reboot.target Reboot the system shutdown Shut down the system securely: all logged in users are notified via a message to their terminal, and login is disabled.
-Can only be run by the root user shutdown -a Non-root users that are listed in $/{\tt etc/shutdown.allow}$ can use this command to shut down the system shutdown -h 16:00 message Schedule a shutdown for 4 PM and send a warning message to all logged in users shutdown -f Skip fsck on reboot shutdown -F Force fsck on reboot shutdown -c Cancel a shutdown that has been already initiated
+Can only be run by the root user shutdown -a Non-root users that are listed in /etc/shutdown.allow can use this command to shut down the system shutdown -h 16:00 message shut down the system Schedule a shutdown for 4 PM and send a warning message to all logged in users shutdown -h 16:00 message shutdown -f Schedule a shutdown for 4 PM and send a warning message to all logged in users